Narcissistic personality disorder: Millon Clinical Multiaxial Inventory

-Research on NPD is limited, because patients are hard to recruit for study.
-The cause of narcissistic personality disorder requires further research.

 Management

-Treatment for NPD is primarily psychotherapeutic; there is no clear evidence that psychopharmacological treatment is effective for NPD, although it can prove useful for treating comorbid disorders.
+Psychotherapy is the predominant approach to treatment of narcissistic personality disorder.
+Research regarding management of NPD is limited, with the efficacy of psychotherapeutic treatment of NPD having inadequate support in studies; whereas case studies have been conducted, there is no sufficiently robust systematic or empirical evidence, such as randomized clinical trials.
+There is no evidence supporting the use of psychopharmacological therapy for NPD.
+Moreover, there are no guidelines based on evidence for treatment of this disorder.

 Psychotherapeutic treatment falls into two general categories: psychoanalytic/psychodynamic and cognitive behavioral.
 Psychoanalytic therapies include schema therapy, transference focused psychotherapy, mentalization-based treatment and metacognitive psychotherapy.
 Cognitive behavioral therapies include cognitive behavioral therapy and dialectal behavior therapy.
 Formats also include group therapy and couples therapy.
 The specific choice of treatment varies based on individual presentations.

-Management of narcissistic personality disorder has not been well studied, however many treatments tailored to NPD exist.
+Medications such as antidepressants, which treat depression, are commonly prescribed by healthcare providers; mood stabilizers to reduce mood swings and antipsychotic drugs to reduce the prevalence of psychotic episodes.
+Psychopharmacological treatment can prove useful for treating comorbid disorders.

 Therapy is complicated by the lack of treatment-seeking behavior in people with NPD, despite mental distress.
 Additionally, people with narcissistic personality disorders have decreased life satisfaction and lower qualities of life, irrespective of diagnosis.
 People with NPD often present with comorbid mental disorders, complicating diagnosis and treatment.
 NPD is rarely the primary reason for which people seek mental health treatment.
 When people with NPD enter treatment (psychologic or psychiatric), they often express seeking relief from a comorbid mental disorder, including major depressive disorder, a substance use disorder (drug addiction), or bipolar disorder.

 Prognosis

-As of 2020, no treatment guidelines exist for NPD and no empirical studies have been conducted on specific NPD groups to determine efficacy for psychotherapies and pharmacology.

-Though there is no known single cure for NPD, there are some things one can do to lessen its symptoms.
-Medications such as antidepressants, which treat depression, are commonly prescribed by healthcare providers; mood stabilizers to reduce mood swings and antipsychotic drugs to reduce the prevalence of psychotic episodes.
+Improvement in people with NPD is possible and has been documented in clinical settings.
+This occurs slowly over time; even then, narcissistic pathology has been documented to remain, including in people whose symptoms of NPD are ameliorated.
+This is likely to be reflected in the differing results found when assessing improvement in accordance with dimensional and categorical models, respectively; while persistence of the disorder is found when assessing it dimensionally, there has been a tendency towards symptomatic improvement in those assessed by means of categorical diagnosis.
+An explanation for this may likely be that core problems of narcissistic nature remain, while other personality disorders occurring together with NPD may also play a role.

 The presence of NPD in patients undergoing psychotherapy for the treatment of other mental disorders is associated with slower treatment progress and higher dropout rates.
 In this therapy, the goals often are examining traits and behaviors that negatively affect life, identifying ways these behaviors cause distress to the person and others, exploring early experiences that contributed to narcissistic defenses, developing new coping mechanisms to replace those defenses, helping the person see themselves and others in more realistic and nuanced ways, rather than wholly good or wholly bad, identifying and practicing more helpful patterns of behavior, developing interpersonal skills, and learning to consider the needs and feelings of others.